First Financial Bancorp (FFBC)

 5. Sales Growth

-Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-First Financial Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 1.8% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
+First Financial Bancorp’s recent performance shows its demand has slowed as its annualized revenue growth of 4% over the last two years was below its five-year trend.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.